-The Center for Spirituality, Dialogue and Service at Northeastern University works to support a collaborative environment of positive religious/spiritual engagement, pluralism and respect.
-The Center for Spirituality, Dialogue and Servicestrives to serve, support, nurture and celebrate the religious and spiritual well-being of all within this University community.
-Towards this end, the following guidelines have been established to help ensure a healthy environment where each person’s faith can be practiced and expressed freely and with integrity, while at the same time the practices and expressions of some do not infringe upon the rights of others:
+Northeastern University celebrates the religious and spiritual lives of our community members and is an institution dedicated to fostering an environment of religious pluralism and respect.
+The NU Center for Spirituality, Dialogue, and Service (CSDS) exists to serve, support and nurture the religious and spiritual well-being of all within this University community.
+Towards this end, the following guidelines have been established to ensure a healthy environment where each person’s faith can be practiced and expressed freely and with integrity, while at the same time the practices and expressions of some do not infringe upon the rights of others.

-Finally, student religious groups are invited and encouraged to seek University recognition in order to enjoy the use of many additional NU facilities, funds and resources.
+Finally, student religious groups are invited and encouraged to seek University recognition from the Center for Student Involvement (CSI) in order to enjoy the use of many additional NU facilities, funds and resources.